 Host: Yes.
 It comes in little small mozzarella balls and I noticed that.
 So, when you cook your Italian food, what is your favorite thing to cook?

 Maria: And sometimes they will put a sardine on it because sardine, anchovies are actually healthy for you.
 Or again with the pizza you can put lots of fresh veggies on top, too, make it healthy for you.
 Risotto is really healthy also.
 It’s rice and again you can add lots of vegetables to your risotto when you’re making it.
-So, those are 3 of my favourite things to do and my favorite dishes that I just love doing and eating as well.
+So, those are 3 of my favorite things to do and my favorite dishes that I just love doing and eating as well.

 Host: The food is so different.
 Italian food is so different in Italy and so different in the States.
-The pizza that was loaded with cheese, what’s the quattro formaggi and again just a little bit of basil and they’re huge on rocket salad.
+The pizza that was loaded with cheese, what’s the Quattro formaggi, and again just a little bit of basil and they’re huge on rocket salad.